balajisomasale/balajisomasale/README.md

 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...
 -->
-- 🔭 I’m currently working as a Java Full Stack Engineer with Spring, HIbernate and Angular
+- 🔭 I’m currently working as a Java Full Stack Engineer with Spring, HIbernate and Angular Frameworks

 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: balu9198@gmail.com